Apr 15 in Amarino, Android, Arduino, circuit-blog.com, Recent

 This will install the SensorGraph app to your phone and run it.

-WARNING: If your application is not installed on phone, then there is a possibility that your phone’s device driver is not installed on computer.
+NOTE: If your application does not install on the phone, then there is a possibility that your phone’s device driver is not installed on computer.
 Go to Device manager and install the driver for your phone.
-If you have internet connection, it searches itself for the driver.
+If you have internet connection, it searches automatically for the driver.
 You can get more information from here: http://developer.android.com/guide/developing/device.html

 Arduino Side

-You can get arduino code file on one of the folders of Sensor Graph.
-Set the baud rate to 115200 and write it to your chip.
+You can get Arduino code file on one of the folders of Sensor Graph.
+Set the same baud rate that you have in Bluetooth adapter.

 Then make a simple circuit using LDR, variable resistor or thermistor.
 In the picture below, I have used LDR(light dependent resistor).